 by Marco Corvaglia

-Go to the page The Communists and the Bishop [Part 1]
+Go to the page The Bishop Opposed Medjugorje... and the Regime [Part 1]

 The journalist Žarko Ivković, a supporter of the alleged apparitions (he also worked for the magazine "Medjugorje Tribune"), published in June 2011, with three other colleagues, the volume Misterij Međugorja (The Mystery of Medjugorje).